 For a quick way to get some water moving, consider a fountain.
 I found a bowl and some decorative stone and added this small pump.
 A branch laid off to the side gives birds a perch to get a drink because the rocks and bowl may be slippery.
 The pump does require electricity and we added a timer to have it on only during the daytime.
 This one is on our front porch in the shade.

 As for maintenance, we check the water level daily because the bowl must be adequately filled to keep the pump running.
 We disconnect everything and check the pump every week and flush out any debris as well.
 We also add 3% Hydrogen peroxide weekly, a couple ounces will do.
 Hydrogen peroxide is safe for us to use as a dental rinse and it's also safe for birds.
 It helps to oxygenate and sanitize the water.
 DO NOT use chlorine bleach!

 Actually, the easiest way to add moving water may be to add a dripper to a birdbath.
 A dripper requires no electricity, just attach it to your spigot.
 We had some leftover tubing and Dan fashioned this one from the tubing along with an inline valve.
 I used some vinyl coated wire to attach it to a shepherd's hook type of stake.
 It's good to have plants that like a moist environment in the area under your birdbath, too.
 Native ostrich ferns (Matteucia struthiopteris), celandine poppies (Stylophorum diphyllum), wild ginger (Asarum canadense) and Virginia bluebells (Mertensia virginica) are in this shady bed that gets dappled sunlight.

 Drippers are available through your local bird feeding supply stores and online.
 The kit should contain everything you need to attach it to your spigot with a "Y" valve.
-One website that we use and recommend is this one, Birds Choice:
+One website that we use and recommend is this one that carries Birds Choice products: